SPA2061 : Level C (HE Advanced) Spanish

-- prepare students for the future study of the language (written communicative and oral / aural skills);
+2. prepare students for the future study of the language (written communicative and oral / aural skills);

 Teaching in weekly 2 hour language classes will focus on communication while weekly one-hour grammar lectures will focus on the formal structures of the language.
 All four skills (listening, reading, writing and speaking) are fully integrated in the language classes and will be assessed.
 Themes addressed in the language classes include: the Hispanic world, youth issues, education, the environment, health and transport.